ahoys/logscribe/readme.md

 ## Basic Usage

 ### log(...value: any): void
-Logs messages into a log file.
+Logs a message into a log file.
 ```
 import { log } from 'logscribe';
 log('Hello World');
 log('Hello World', 'This will take a new line', '3rd line');
 ```
-Even though log accepts anything, you should mainly use strings, numbers, lists and booleans as some other types may not be very useful when logged.
-For example objects end up being [Object object].
+Even though log accepts anything, you should mainly use strings, numbers, lists and booleans as some other types may not render anything useful.
+For example objects end up being [Object object] due to how JavaScript is.

 **Alias:** l()

 ### print(...value: any): void
-Prints messages to a console.
+Prints a message.
 ```
 import { print } from 'logscribe';
 print('Hello World');
 print('Hello World', '2nd part');
 ```
 Unlike in log(), with print() you can also print out objects.

 You can disable printing with `setPrintDisabled(boolean)`.
+This may be useful in production environments.

 **Alias:** p()